DeskFlex

 How to demonstrate compliance at work?

-You can demonstrate compliance in the workplace by consistently following company policies, attending mandatory training sessions, and ensuring your actions align with legal and ethical standards.
+You can demonstrate compliance in the workplace by consistently following company policies, attending mandatory training sessions, and making sure your actions align with legal and ethical standards.

 What are the three types of compliance?